John C. Klimm: Municipal administrator

-From 1999 to 2011, Klimm served as Town Manager of Barnstable.
+From 1999 to 2011, Klimm served as City Manager of Barnstable.
 During his tenure, Barnstable received an AAA bond rating and was awarded the Distinguished Budget Presentation Award and the Excellence in Financial Reporting Award from the Government Finance Officers Association the Smart Growth Award from the Environmental Protection Agency, and the All American City Award from the National Civic League.

-On June 23, 2011, the Barnstable Town Council voted 6 to 5 to end Klimm's contract early.
+On June 23, 2011, the Barnstable City Council voted 6 to 5 to end Klimm's contract early.
 There was no reason given for ending Klimm's contract.
-The agreement stated that there was "no cause for discipline, suspension, removal or termination of the town manager".
+The agreement stated that there was "no cause for discipline, suspension, removal or termination of the city manager".
 He signed the agreement, stating that he was "tired of the turmoil".
 Per the agreement, Klimm was placed on leave on September 30, 2011 and his contract expired on December 15, 2011.
-However, he would be allowed to receive his salary and remain on the town's health insurance through March 2013.
+However, he would be allowed to receive his salary and remain on the city's health insurance through March 2013.

 On January 25, 2012, the Portsmouth Town Council chose Klimm to serve as Portsmouth's next Town Administrator.
 He was selected from a pool of more than 65 applicants from 22 states and Canada.
 He took office on February 13.
 In 2014, Portsmouth became only the second Rhode Island community ever to receive a AAA Bond rating from Standard & Poor's.
 He did not seek a new contract in 2014 and later accepted the city manager's position in Aiken, South Carolina.
 He resigned on February 9, 2018.

 In addition to his work as Town Administrator, Klimm has also worked as an adjunct professor at Suffolk University's Sawyer Business School, where he taught courses in labor relations, state government management, managing public organizations, and administration of local government.